Dubbed a ‘lawless state’ by some, the CHAZ or CHOP, Seattle’s newest neighborhood, tries to create its own narrative

-Just after noon on Saturday, a part of Cal Anderson Park that has been repurposed into a combination campground-community garden-union hall was abuzz with purposeful activity.
-Dozens of people with rakes and wheelbarrows spread mulch and chicken manure in newly planted gardens.
+Just after noon on Saturday, a part of Cal Anderson Park that has been repurposed into a combination campground, community garden and union hall was abuzz with purposeful activity.
+Dozens of people with rakes and wheelbarrows spread top soil and chicken manure in newly planted gardens.

 Others gathered in small groups to discuss plans for no-till farming and fundraising for medical supplies.
 Another topic: How to cope with the growing number of onlookers who seem to regard what is known variously as CHAZ (Capitol Hill Autonomous Zone) or CHOP (Capitol Hill Occupied Protest), among other titles, as the city’s newest tourist attraction.